 Iodine

-Iodine is an essential trace mineral that supports thyroid hormone production, energy regulation, and healthy growth and development.
+Iodine is an essential trace mineral that is known supports thyroid hormone production, energy regulation, and healthy growth and development.

 💎 What is Iodine?